zimmermannlowbrass/python-p4-building-post-patch-delete-api/README.md

 - The `@app.route` decorator accepts `methods` as a default argument.
 This is simply a list of accepted methods as strings.
 By default, this list only contains `'GET'`.
-- The request contxt allows us to access the HTTP method used by the request and control flow from there.
+- The request context allows us to access the HTTP method used by the request and control flow from there.
 If the request's method is `GET`, we perform the same actions that we did in the `/games/<int:id>` route.
 If the method is `DELETE`, we delete the resource.
 - Unsupported methods will receive a 405 response code by default.
 This means "Method Not Allowed".